fabianwilliams-zz/fabianwilliams/README.md

 ### Hi there 👋

+* 🦒 I work as an Senior Program Manager on the Microsoft Graph Team at Microsoft
+* 💬 Ask me about Microsoft Graph in general but my primary focus area at Microsoft is on Microsoft Teams and Microsoft Search
+* 🌍 I live in the Washington DC Metro Area in the United States
+* 🎉 I was a Microsoft MVP for Visual Studio Development Technologies as well as Azure between 2014 to 2020, now I am a part of the MVP Reconnect program.
+* 💯 I am also a volunteer Firefigther & EMT :fire_engine:
+* 🌱 I’m currently learning a lot about Artifical Intelligence and Machine Learning (AIML) along with Python using SciKit Learn and Azure ML
+* 📫 Effective ways to reach me are on twitter @fabianwilliams or LinkedIn /in/fabiangwilliams unless you have my phone number of course 😄

 <!--
 **fabianwilliams/fabianwilliams** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.